About IDE and SATA hard drive

 A SATA SSD (or HDD) to replace the IDE hard drive.

 Reliable IDE hard drive duplicator – AOMEI Backupper Professional.
 This ensures the success boot after data migration from IDE hard drive to SATA SSD.
 AOMEI Backupper supports clone big IDE hard drive to smaller SATA SSD and vice versa, which saves the time of resizing partition.

 If you want to upgrade IDE laptop to SSD, an USB-to-SATA cable adapter might be necessary.

 How to replace IDE hard drive with SSD via AOMEI Backupper?

 1. Install the SATA SSD to your PC.
 Install AOMEI Backupper and start it.
 Click Disk Clone under the Clone tab.
 If you want to migrate operating system only, please choose System Clone instead.

 2. Select the IDE hard drive as the source disk.

-And then select the SSD as the target disk.
-Pay attention to this step, otherwise, you may lose all important data (target disk will be overwritten).
+And then select the SATA SSD as the target disk.
+Please pay attention to this step, because all the data on the target disk will be overwritten.

 Tips: You can create bootable media to complete this task under Windows PE mode, which consumes less power and takes up less time.